Skip to main content

 Places to visit and when to go there

 There are several islands you may explore on the southern coast of Cuba.
-These islands are accessable from Cienfuegos or Trinidad.
-These boats goes to Canarreos Archipelago, Juventud Islands and Jardines de la Reina Archipelago.
+These islands are accessible from Cienfuegos or Trinidad.
+These boats go to Canarreos Archipelago, Juventud Islands and Jardines de la Reina Archipelago.

 Places to sleep